-ChildPlus Desired Results Developmental Profile (DRDP) is the on-going child assessment program used by NOCAC Head Start/Early Head Start.
+ChildPlus Desired Results Developmental Profile (DRDP) is the on-going child assessment program used by NOCAC Head Start/Home Based.
 Reports are analyzed after each assessment period to determine how well children are meeting development and school readiness goals according to the Head Start Child Development and Early Learning (HSCDEL) Framework.

-- The Project Manager analyzes the DRDP reports at the Program, Site and Teacher levels.
+- The Education Manager analyzes the DRDP reports at the Program, Site and Teacher levels.

-- Analysis of the data is shared with Education Manager, Management Team, Child Development Director, Policy Council and Governing Board
+- Analysis of the data is shared with Education Team, Management Team, Child Development Director, Policy Council and Governing Board

 - Analysis shared with the teaching staff to aid in curriculum planning.

-- The Project Manager has the responsibility to analyze data on child outcomes that centers on patterns of progress for groups of children over time as they receive services through the program year to address school readiness.
+- The Education Manager has the responsibility to analyze data on child outcomes that centers on patterns of progress for groups of children over time as they receive services through the program year to address school readiness.